Temporary Kara Tepe Refugee Camp: Coronavirus

 COVID testing has been implemented by EODY in partnership with the WHO.
 Contact tracing is highly challenging due to the large numbers of people living in each tent, and crowding in queues for basic amenities.
 Masks are mandatory everywhere in the camp and are generally provided by NGOs.
 Water and soap are offered at a handful of handwashing stations, This requires most refugees to walk some distance through crowds or across muddy ground.

 Education

 Education in the camp, as in Moria camp, is extremely limited, despite thousands of children spending significant periods of their life in the facilities.
 Covid-19 rules have further impacted provision.
 There are NGOs available to provide education however as of January 2021 there are only 3 tents available for this purpose.
 Some NGOs have had to limit their programs due to the pandemic.
 Residents of the camp wishing to organise their own education reportedly face even more hurdles in trying to secure a suitable location.

 The Future

 It is expected that the residents of this camp will be moved to the permanent facility within the next year.
 The new camp will reportedly include living containers, health care facilities as well as recreational spaces and areas for education.
-It will have capacity for 5000 people and is planned to be ready by September 2021.
+It will have capacity for 5000 people and was scheduled be completed by summer 2022.
+However, the greek Council of State revoked the construction permit, due to a lack of an environmental study, and construction work has since been put on hold.